-- 1. Establish treatment area in consultation with the Medical Branch Director regarding location.
+- 1. Establish CCP(s) area in consultation with the Medical Branch Director regarding location.
 Think BIG to allow adequate space to treat casualties.
 Ensure the location promotes relative ease of ambulance loading and egress. - 2.
 Request, assign, utilize, and oversee appropriate clinical personnel caring for patients. - 3.
-Assemble into crews of at least 2 personnel equipped with a backboard and straps for assignment by the treatment officer to perform BASIC packaging and extrication of triaged casualties into the Red, Yellow, and Green treatment areas.
-The treatment officer may choose to have separate personnel perform treatment once inside the Treatment Area, depending on the logistics of the particular call.
-All persons involved in the incident triaged Green due to very minor or no apparent injury are to be kept in the Green Treatment Area until more fully evaluated.
+Assemble into crews of at least 2 personnel equipped with extraction equipment (mega movers or back board for assignment by the Med Boss to perform BASIC packaging and extrication of triaged casualties into the Red, Yellow, and Green CCP areas.
+The treatment officer (med boss) may choose to have separate personnel perform treatment once inside the CCP Area, depending on the logistics of the particular call.
+All persons involved in the incident triaged Green due to very minor or no apparent injury are to be kept in the Green CCP Area until more fully evaluated.
 These individuals will be released at an appropriate time by the Transport Group Supervisor (Unit Leader).
 Depending on the circumstances, the Green casualties may be transported early or in large groups using alternative transport means. - 4.
-On the clinical side of the triage tag, circle injuries on the body diagram (if present), note the BP, pulse, and respirations.
+Transport teams on the clinical side of the triage tag, circle injuries on the body diagram (if present), note the BP, pulse, and respirations.
 Note any IM or IV medication given and the time it was given.
 On the administrative side of the tag, note the time, date, patient name, address, city, state, and past medical history and prescriptions.
 Record the primary EMS caregiver. - 5.
-If a casualty's condition worsens (e.g. Yellow to Red; Green to Yellow) inside the Treatment Area, apply a new triage tag indicating the more serious condition (leaving the original tag in place to indicate a change in condition occurred) and move the patient to the appropriate location in the Treatment Area.
-Notify the Treatment Group Supervisor (Unit Leader) of any change in casualty condition so that this may be recorded for overall patient accountability and reported to the Medical Branch Director.
+If a casualty's condition worsens (e.g. Yellow to Red; Green to Yellow) inside the CCP Area, apply a new triage tape/tag indicating the more serious condition (leaving the original tag in place to indicate a change in condition occurred) and move the patient to the appropriate location in the CCP Area.
+Notify the Treatment Group Supervisor (Med Boss) of any change in casualty condition so that this may be recorded for overall patient accountability and reported to the Medical Branch Director.

-Approved 9/11/19, Effective 1/15/20, replaces all prior versions PROTOCOL 15A: Multi-Patient Scenes/Mass Casualty Incident Concepts (cont.)
+Approved 9/04/24, Effective 1/15/25, replaces all prior versions PROTOCOL 15A: Multi-Patient Scenes/Mass Casualty Incident Concepts (cont.)